-For diffusion tubes, the full 2021 dataset of monthly mean values is provided in Appendix B.
+For diffusion tubes, the full 2022 dataset of monthly mean values is provided in Appendix B.

 Table A.4 in Appendix A compares the ratified continuous monitored NO2 hourly mean concentrations for the past five years with the air quality objective of 200μg/m3, not to be exceeded more than 18 times per year.
-It is noted that there was 1 exceedance of the hourly mean which was noted on 28/11/2021 at 14:00hrs (201.86 μg/m3).
-It is believed that this exceedances may have been caused by an idling bus at a nearby bus stop as levels for the following hour fell to 35.7 μg/m3.
+There were no exceedances of the 1-hourly mean air quality objective of 200μg/m3 in 2022.